-In this case claimant's son was exposed to COVID and his daycare room was shut down.
+At the end of December 2020, claimant's son was exposed to COVID and his daycare room was shut down.
 Claimant stayed home with her son because of his exposure and because she did not have other childcare options available to her.
-Claimant was not able to work from October 25, 2020, through November 7, 2020.
-Benefits are denied effective October 25, 2020.
+Benefits are denied effective December 20, 2020.